How to Burn a CD or DVD in Windows 10

 - Place all MP3 files or folders in one folder and make sure that the total file size of that folder does not exceed the capacity of your CD (usually 650 MB or 700 MB).
 To view the file size of a folder, right-click on the folder and choose "Properties".

-1. Insert a blank (empty) CD or DVD into the CD/DVD writer of your PC.
+1. Insert a blank (empty) CD or DVD into the CD/DVD writer drive of your PC.

-2. Go to the location on your computer where the files and/or folders are stored.
+2. Open File Explorer (Windows Explorer) and go to the location on your computer where the files and/or folders are stored that you want to burn to a CD or DVD.

 3. Select all the files and/or folders.